pauleen123/pauleen123/README.md

 - 👋 Hi, I’m pauleen
-- 👀 I’m interested in developing my skills and confidence in CODE!.
+- 👀 I’m interested in developing my skills and confidence in all things CODE!.
 - 🌱 I’m currently learning ruby.
-- 📫 You can reach me through email on paugitonga6@gmail.com.
+- 📫 You can reach me through email on paugitonga6@gmail.com or my linkedin profile on https://www.linkedin.com/in/pauline-gitonga-a9a0a1136/.
-- WHOEVER IS TRYING TO BRING YOU DOWN IS ALREADY BELOW YOU.FACTS!
+- Be Cracey!

 <!---
 pauleen123/pauleen123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.